 • Cut peeled eggs in half lengthwise and place them on a serving platter.
 Remove yolks with a spoon and place them in a medium mixing bowl.

 • Mash yolks to a fine crumb with a fork.
-Add 1/4 cup mayo, 2 tsp pickle juice, 1/2 tsp mustard, pinch of salt, 1/8 tsp black pepper and 1/8 tsp garlic powder and mash together until creamy.
+Add 1/4 cup mayo, 2 tsp pickle juice, 1/2 tsp mustard, a pinch of salt, 1/8 tsp black pepper and 1/8 tsp garlic powder and mash together until creamy.

 • Mix in finely diced pickles.
 Add more seasonings to taste if needed.